 One day, a year or two before he came to live here, Vinnie appeared at our feral colony feeder.
 He didn’t have an ideal home situation.
 This handsome fellow was very friendly, but he needed more food and attention.
 We gladly kept an eye on him, while he continued to live with his owner and visit us.

-Then, tragedy struck when the owner’s dog (which Vinnie knew well) died and she adopted a new dog.
-We helped the owner and the her social service agency get care for Vinnie after he was severely injured.
+Then, tragedy struck when the owner’s dog (which Vinnie knew and loved) died, and she adopted a new dog.
+We helped the owner, and the social service agency, get care for Vinnie after he was severely injured by the new dog.
 Vinnie survived, and the owner gave the dog back to the rescue.
-Needless to say, that dog went to a home without cats.
-In all fairness, Vinnie can be aggressive toward dogs, especially large dogs.
+Needless to say, the dog went to a home without cats.
+In all fairness, Vinnie is aggressive toward large dogs.
 However, we don’t know if he was always that way or became defensive after being injured.
 He’s still wonderful with our little shelter dog.
 We’ll never know the whole story.
 We’re just glad they both survived.
-Then, sadly, Vinnie lost his home due to his owner’s health and the loss of her home.
-We agreed to take him due to his age and uncertainty about whether he might have future medical needs after being injured.
+Then, sadly, Vinnie lost his home due to his owner’s health, which resulted in the loss of her home.
+We agreed to take Vinnie due to his age and uncertainty about whether he might have future medical needs after being injured.

-During the intake exam, we learned he is also positive for heartworm and needed dental work.
+During the intake exam, we learned he was also positive for heartworm and needed dental work.
 He had a difficult time adjusting to losing his home, but he made fast friends with our little dog.
 Vinnie prefers dogs to other cats, even after his unfortunate experience.
-He’ll play with the dog and ignore the cats.
+He’ll play with the dog, but he’ll ignore the other cats.